iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > I am on Vodafone with unlimited Max, or whatever it is called..
 Around 4 months ago, the app, or Vodafone seem to have applied a 500mg per month limit to the data usage, consequently, after the first week of the month, this app remains idle!
 Vodafone weren't much help, other than confirming the 500mg cap exists.
 Not happy.<br> :date: __2020-12-06 14:25:48__

-> Great idea, however it caused my Galaxy Note 10+ 5g to overheat.<br> :date: __2020-12-05 21:57:34__

-> Great idea, but I tend to wirelessly charge my phone.
-This doesn't provide enough power to run the app and charge, so my phone runs out of battery while on the charger.
-It would be great if the app could tell the difference between wired and wireless charging.<br> :date: __2020-12-04 18:36:49__

 #### 2-star reviews